Oriental Radio

 Oriental Radio (オリエンタルラジオ), also known as Ori Raji (オリラジ), is a Japanese comedy duo consisting of Atsuhiko Nakata and Shingo Fujimori under the entertainment agency, Yoshimoto Kogyo.

 Atsuhiko and Shingo met while working as part-time operators at a vehicle accident reception desk.
 While attending university, following Atsuhiko, Shingo followed and joined NSC.
 In April 2005, they debuted on their first television show, TBS Genseki.
 They became famous with their Buyūden act in 2006.

-Oriental Radio made it into the semi finals at the 2005 M-1 Grand Prix.
+Oriental Radio made it into the semi-finals at the 2005 M-1 Grand Prix.
 Their entertainment agency didn't allow them to participate in the consolation match.
-They entered M-1 Grand Prix again in 2007, making it to the semi finals again but lost.
+They entered M-1 Grand Prix again in 2007, making it to the semi-finals again but lost.
 However, they were able to participate in the consolation match this time, but they didn't win to make it to the finals.

-Oriental Radio are currently regulars on Waratte Iitomo on Fridays.
+Oriental Radio were at one time regulars in Waratte Iitomo on Fridays.

 They released their first DVD on March 12, 2008.